The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 Planning your Norfolk port day?
 Get answers to 40 of the most common cruiser questions in our Norfolk Cruise Port FAQ — covering walkability, parking, side trips, Naval Base tours, and more.

-Half Moone Cruise and Celebration Center exterior in downtown Norfolk Virginia
+Norfolk Cruise Terminal exterior in downtown Norfolk Virginia

 View of the Norfolk waterfront across the Elizabeth River

-The Norfolk waterfront, all walkable in under an hour from Half Moone.
+The Norfolk waterfront, all walkable in under an hour from the Norfolk Cruise Terminal.
 Photo via Wikimedia Commons (CC BY 3.0).